[

 Confidential computing is no longer positioned as an advanced security add-on.
 It is increasingly treated as a baseline requirement for production AI in regulated environments.
 Boards and risk committees now evaluate AI inference paths under the same level of scrutiny as financial processing systems and regulated data pipelines.
 The question is not whether encryption exists, but whether execution, retention, and validation controls are enforceable at the infrastructure layer.

 This expectation reshapes AI architecture decisions.
-Retention behavior must be enforced by configuration rather than by developer discipline.
+Retention behavior is enforced at the infrastructure level, prompt and response content is never stored, independent of developer or administrator action.
 Execution isolation must be hardware-backed where supported.
 Attestation artifacts must be available to enable enterprises to validate execution integrity under their internal trust policy.
-OLLM integrates Intel TDX-based isolation, NVIDIA GPU attestation paths, and configurable zero-retention controls across supported inference flows, exposing those controls at the gateway layer instead of distributing responsibility across teams.
+OLLM integrates Intel TDX-based isolation, NVIDIA GPU attestation paths, and fixed zero-retention enforcement across supported inference flows, exposing those controls at the gateway layer instead of distributing responsibility across teams.

 The shift is structural.
 Enterprises are not switching because one model performs better than another.
 They are standardizing on confidential gateways because governance, isolation, and verification are becoming infrastructure defaults.
 Model flexibility remains important, but execution integrity and retention enforcement now define enterprise readiness.